alhenk/concurrency/README.md

 	- synchronized block on Library object;

-	- Semaphore on Library critical operations;
+	- semaphore on Library critical operations;

+A couple of library tasks are implemented in thread unsafe mode

+	- Unsafe Library Task

+	- Wish Book List Library Task

+Also it has solution for Tunnel Task (by using semaphore)